OpenTreeOfLife/reference-taxonomy/registry/README.md

 Sample choice has a big impact on identifier stability.
 Here are some thoughts aimed at increasing stability:

-* In selecting samples, prefer to include the child whose name shares a stem with its parent's name.
-E.g. genus 'Rana' should be chosen as a sample for family 'Ranidae'.
 * There should be no membership constraints for species (i.e. we should not use the presence or absence of subspecies as membership constraints).